 Yes, likely.
 Youth are using, buying, and selling drugs right on school campuses and at school events in middle schools and secondary schools.

-A national survey showed that 22% of the students had been offered, sold or given an illegal drug by someone on school property.
-(Centers for Disease Control, Youth Behavioral Survey, 2013).
+A national survey showed that almost 20% of the students had been offered, sold or given an illegal drug by someone on school property.
+(Centers for Disease Control, Youth Behavioral Survey, 2017).

 The use, possession, distribution or sale of tobacco, drugs or drug paraphernalia is very hazardous to the students and faculty at a school.

 A study in 2012 showed that students who use marijuana in school had lower grades, lower classroom participation, poor attendance, and were disciplined more than non-users.
 (Finn, Kristin.
 Marijuana Use at School and Achievement-Linked Behaviors.
 The High School Journal.
 Vol. 95.No.
 3, Spring 2012.)